Itim-B/sports_scr/README.md

 ## Create a virtual environement:

-It is recommended to use a virtual env to avoid conflicts and dependecy issues.
+It is recommended to use a virtual env (using venv or conda or any other package manager) to avoid conflicts and dependecy issues.

 ## Install Tesseract: